 And what if it all got better over time, by design?

-That's our mission here at IDW.community.
+That's our mission.
 We're a non-political social community based on open inquiry, the free exchange of ideas, intellectual curiosity, honesty, and responsibility.
 We ultimately seek to make the world a better place by creating a community where the values of freedom and productive, civil dialogue are required and enforced.

-If you believe that conservative values are necessary to make society function better or to solve specific problems, the IDW approach invites you to put your best case forward, being willing to admit you might be wrong.
-The same goes if you’re a progressive or a libertarian.
-In that sense, the IDW is a resurrection of the Enlightenment.
-The IDW is liberalism, as that concept is meant philosophically.
+If you believe that robust and fair discussions are necessary to make society function better or to solve specific problems, we invite you to put your best case forward, being willing to admit you might be wrong.

-Although there are many particular points of interest among the varied thinkers in the IDW, what they all share in common is a commitment to having the freedom to ask questions and seek answers to those questions, however difficult or dangerous those may be.
-That is, under the IDW approach, while you might have very strong political commitments and hold your ideas quite firmly, you’re also open to discuss them civilly and without heated argument, name-calling, mudslinging, or calls for censorship.
-IDW.community is therefore a place to speak and to hear, to articulate and to listen, to think and to reconsider.
+We share a common commitment to having the freedom to ask questions and seek answers to those questions, however difficult or dangerous those may be.
+That is, while you might have very strong political commitments and hold your ideas quite firmly, you’re also open to discuss them civilly and without heated argument, name-calling, mudslinging, or calls for censorship.
+This site is therefore a place to speak and to hear, to articulate and to listen, to think and to reconsider.

 The IDW is effectively a mission that hopes to improve society through productive conversations, and IDW.community is here to get you involved.